MarianaJBr/AP-RSD-py/README.md

 Data is public now and it can be downloaded from: https://data.sdss.org/sas/dr16/eboss/lss/catalogs/

-The analysis should be done together with Gaussian Streaming Model for RSD and CLPT.
+The analysis should be done together with Gaussian Streaming Model for RSD and the Convolution Lagrangian Perturbation Theory.
 More info in CLPT_GSRSD https://github.com/wll745881210/CLPT_GSRSD